NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Cookie Algorithms {#cookieAlgorithms}

 [@!SipHash-2-4] is a pseudorandom function suitable as Message Authentication Code.
-This document REQUIRES compliant DNS Server to use SipHash-2-4 as a mandatory and default algorithm for DNS Cookies to ensure interoperability between the DNS Implementations.
+This document REQUIRES compliant DNS server to use SipHash-2-4 as a mandatory and default algorithm for DNS Cookies to ensure interoperability between the DNS Implementations.